iandorsey00/geodata/README.md

     PLACE_NAME GEOGRAPHY_TYPE, FULLY_EXPANDED_STATE_NAME

-Use the exact `display_label` to specify the target geography for `DemographicProfiles` and `PlaceVectors`.
+Use the exact `display_label` to specify the target geography for `DemographicProfiles` and `GeoVectors`.
 Searching will be supported in a future version of geodata.
 A work around for this issue is to use [Quickfacts](https://www.census.gov/quickfacts/fact/table/US/PST045219) or [data.census.gov](https://data.census.gov/cedsci/) to find the string.